HaskSy/red-black-tree/README.md

 # Testing

-to run tests using console:
+To run tests using console:
  * Please launch tests from the root directory of project
  * If you want to run all test files (well now there is only one), then type in console:
 ```bash